-- 1. The Examination Board consists of four members appointed by the dean on the basis of their expertise of the study programme or group of programmes concerned.
-At least one member is a lecturer of the programme of group of programmes concerned; at least one member is at least one member is not part of the degree programme's staff. - 2.
-The student advisor also acts as an advisor to the Examination Board. - 3.
+- 1. One joint Examination Board is established for each Bachelor's and related Master's programme. - 2.
+In exception to the provisions in paragraph 1, the dean can decide, in consultation with the institute director, to establish one joint Examination Board for a number of different degree programmes. - 3.
+The Examination Board consists of three or five members, appointed on the basis of their expertise of the study programme or group of programmes concerned.
+At least one member is a lecturer of the programme(s).
+At least one member is not part of the degree programme's staff. - 4.
+The student advisor also acts as an advisor to the Examination Board. - 5.
 After consulting with the director of the relevant education institute and hearing the other members of the board, the dean will appoint the members and the chair for a period of four years.